REDUCE YOUR WASTE, LOWER YOUR FOOTPRINT

 REduce waste

-There’s a growing movement of repair cafés in Brisbane and around the world.
-Sam Mullen explains what a repair café is, why you should care about repairing and where to find your nearest repair café in Brisbane.
+Below, we explore that a repair café is, why you should care about repairing and where to find your nearest repair café in and around Brisbane.

 Redcliffe Repair Cafe volunteer fixing a customers pressure hose